tjhowse/modbus4mqtt/README.md

 ## use cron for singlerun:
 I have provided unix service files. the
 #### autopower and the autostatus scripts
+do not loop ! they need to be called every time.

+these script are starting every yaml in related folder as own Service.

-do not loop ! they need to be called every time. the servicefiles dont have restart settings. both use the corresponding folder.  if you us LTE/Mobile data, you can save data with defined intervall.
+the servicefiles dont have restart settings. both use the corresponding folder.  if you us LTE/Mobile data, you can save data with defined intervall.

 ```bash
 crontab -e